In Syria, hunger spreads as war intensifies

 “It was bad when I started in Aleppo a month ago, but that has been nothing like the past week.
 I have watched the situation visibly worsen - more people look thin, you can see the worry in their faces,” he told Reuters by Skype.

-With winter’s arrival, the outlook is increasingly bleak in Syria’s war zones, particularly rebel-held areas where residents say state-subsidised flour and fuel are not coming through.
+With winter’s arrival, the outlook is increasingly bleak in Syria’s war zones, particularly rebel-held areas where residents say state-subsidized flour and fuel are not coming through.

 More than 2.5 million people have fled their homes to safer areas within Syria, while more than half a million have registered as refugees abroad.